Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 MCL (Medial Collateral Ligament)

-The medial collateral ligament is also located inside your knee, and it's eight to ten centimeters in length.
-It connects the top of your shinbone with the bottom of your thigh bone or femur, providing the knee with great stability.
+The medial collateral ligament is also located inside the knee and it is eight to ten centimeters in length of the knee to which it attaches.
+It attaches the top of the tibia to the bottom of the thigh bone or femur and supplies extreme stability to the knee.

 This ligament injury is quite common and accounts for 40% of all knee injuries.[2]
 Generally, MCL tears are divided into three grades.
 Grade 1 means you'll have mild pain and tenderness, and Grade 2 translates to your MCL being partially torn.

 You'll feel intense pain and tenderness, and the knee will feel loose when moved by hand.
-However, Grade 3 is a severe tear in which the MCL is completely torn and requires a knee brace for torn MCL.
+However, a grade 3 tear is a severe tear, i.e., a complete tear of the MCL, and requires a knee brace for the torn MCL.

 LCL (Lateral Collateral Ligament)

-The fourth important knee ligament is the Lateral Collateral Ligament.
-It's a cord-like band on the outside of the knee that attaches the bottom of the thigh bone to the top part of the lower leg bone.
+An important fourth knee ligament is the lateral collateral joint ligament.
+It is a cord-like band of ligaments on the outside of the knee that attaches the lower part of the base of the thigh bone to the upper part of the calf bone at the upper part of the leg.

-This ligament can also sustain tears, which may cause issues like swelling and bruising.
-However, with proper rehabilitation and a good knee brace for MCL tears or LCL tears, recovery will be quick and easy.
+This ligament can also tear, which can result in such problems as swelling and bruising.
+However, with proper rehab and a good knee brace for a torn MCL or torn LCL, recovery will be fast and good.

 Causes of Ligament Injuries